gsendyk/birthday_reminder_notification/README.md

 1. Install the required libraries on a virtual enviroment (e.g. python3.7 -m pip install -r requirements.txt)

+2. Edit `config.yaml` file with your Telegram Bot API key, your Name (so your contact can be ignored), and the `msg_settings` field with its related information - please remember to add the `{name}` variable into the message so it can be properly filled by the script.

-2. Run `grab_contacts.py` (e.g. python3.7 grab_contacts.py).
+3. Run `grab_contacts.py` (e.g. python3.7 grab_contacts.py).
 This will save your google contacts to a csv file (bday_detials.csv)

-3. Set up a cron job to run `message.py` once a day.
+4. Set up a cron job to run `message.py` once a day.
 This file will check for existing birthdays on the day of, and if it detects any, will send you a message over Telegram.